 - Analysis of travel demand data highlights the importance of radial movements at a city and regional level, and therefore the need to ensure bus movements are supported on radial bus corridors.
 These corridors support high frequency bus services, and also play a role in supporting local feeder services to communities.
 These corridors also serve planned development.
-This does not ignore the fact that buses and community transport serve communities across the city on a diverse set of routes. - The corridors shown on the map link to regional travel corridors within the SPT Regional Transport Strategy, and link to the broader STPR2 concept of Clyde Metro in the medium to longer term. - Ongoing work by the Glasgow City Region Bus Partnership on a Strategic Bus Network Plan also support these corridors, and is helping to identify potential gaps in the network.
+This does not ignore the fact that buses and community transport serve communities across the city on a diverse set of routes. - The corridors shown on the map link to regional travel corridors within the SPT Regional Transport Strategy, and link to the broader STPR2 concept of Clyde Metro in the medium to longer term.
+They also play a critical role in our aspirations of an enhanced bus network across the city. - Ongoing work by the Glasgow City Region Bus Partnership on a Strategic Bus Network Plan also support these corridors, and is helping to identify potential gaps in the network.
 Five of these corridors are being explored by the Bus Partnership for bus priority measures to improve bus journey times and reliability, and increase bus patronage.
 More information on this work can be found here.
 These five cross-boundary corridors are: - Maryhill Road (from Bearsden Cross and Boclair Road in East Dunbartonshire to Glasgow City Centre) - Great Western Road (from Kilbowie Roundabout in West Dunbartonshire to Glasgow City Centre) - Dumbarton Road (from Clydebank railway station in West Dunbartonshire to Glasgow City Centre) - Paisley Road West (from Paisley Gilmour Street in Renfrewshire to Glasgow City Centre) - Pollokshaws Road (from Thornliebank and Eastwood Toll in East Renfrewshire to Glasgow City Centre) - This map shows corridors where it is important to support bus journey times and high frequency bus services where possible e.g. through roadspace reallocation, signal prioritisation and other measures.
-It also highlights the strategic road network which is important for some express bus services, though Glasgow City Council does not manage or control the motorway network.
+It should be noted that proposals will be developed alongside proposals for active travel using the principles of the Streetspace Allocation Framework to ensure measures which are introduced are complimentary to each mode, negating any negative consequences. - The map also highlights the strategic road network which is important for some express bus services, though Glasgow City Council does not manage or control the motorway network.